Vijay Inder Singla

 Vijay Inder Singla (born 1 December 1971) is an Indian politician from Punjab.
-He is former member of Punjab Legislative Assembly.
-He is a member of Indian National Congress.
+He is a prominent member of the Indian National Congress, a former Member of Parliament.
+He represented the Sangrur Lok Sabha constituency from 2009 to 2014, and later served as a Member of the Punjab Legislative Assembly for the Sangrur constituency from 2017 to 2022.

-He is a former minister in the current council of ministers of Punjab government and heads the Public Works Department and Administrative Reforms.
-He was a Congress [Member of Parliament] from Sangrur Lok Sabha constituency in Punjab from 2009 to 2014.
-In 2014, he lost Lok Sabha election from Sangrur to Bhagwant Mann with a margin of 3,51,827 votes.
-In 2017, he won Sangrur constituency with margin of 30000 votes.
-In 2022, he lost to Narinder Kaur Bharaj of AAP, with margin of 36,430 votes.
-His father Sant Ram Singla was also Congress MP, and was Minister in first term of Captain Amarinder Singh Government in Punjab.
-Recently, he has been given key profile in AICC, as a Secretary, AICC to the AICC Treasurer.
-Earlier, he has been national spokesperson of Congress.
+During his time in the state assembly, he served as a cabinet minister heading the Public Works Department (PWD) and Administrative Reforms.
+He has also held key organizational roles nationally, including serving as a national spokesperson and an All India Congress Committee (AICC) secretary.

 Early life and education

 Vijay Inder Singla did his matriculation from Yadavindra Public School, Patiala in 1987 and intermediate from Multani Mal Modi College, Patiala in 1989.
 He has a Bachelor of Engineering degree in (Computer Science) from B.M.S.
 College of Engineering, Bangalore, Karnataka.

 Political career

 Youth Politics

 His political career began with Punjab Youth Congress as general secretary from 2002 - 2004 and vice-president later.
 On his father's death he was appointed chairman of Punjab Energy Development Authority in 2005 by the Chief Minister of Punjab Amarinder Singh.
 He was President of Punjab Youth Congress from 2006 to 2008 and was assigned the task of conducting the first Youth Congress elections in Punjab as a pilot project which was thereafter replicated throughout India.
 He was made Member of Indian Youth Congress Election Commission (2010-2012) which was responsible for conducting Youth Congress elections in India to identify fresh grassroot talent, known to be a close confidant of Rahul Gandhi brigade.